 Things to Do

-With the World Cup of 2014 and Olympics 2016 on the horizon, there is a huge carnival atmosphere taking place in Brazil already.
+With the upcoming Olympics on the horizon, there is a huge carnival atmosphere taking place in Brazil already.
 Whether it’s playing football or volleyball on the beaches of Rio, embracing the new golf courses which have sprung up, such as the Bahia Golf Trail, or simply delighting in its breath-taking scenery, it won't take you long to fall into step with Brazil's infectious atmosphere.
 The country is a vibrant, sexy and welcoming holiday destination - there is a something for all the family to enjoy in Brazil.

 Some of the best restaurants in Brazil will leave your mouth watering and wanting more.
 Brazilian cuisine is delicious and amazingly diverse - whether its beans, steaks or coconuts on the menu, most big cities and holiday resorts will have a cosmopolitan selection of dishes and restaurants for you to try.
 For those who enjoy the comforts of European or American food, you'll be pleased to hear that a large selection of international favourites are also frequent occupiers of Brazilian menus.

 Couples wanting to explore the wider region of Brazil should ensure they venture into the majestic Amazon rainforest before heading home.
 As a truly phenomenal eco-system hosting some of the richest and most beautiful natural habitats in the world, you will be left enthralled with the sights you see.
 Guided by the Amazon River, there are plenty of boat trips and river cruises available for visitors, which provide an intimate guide to this remarkable part of the world.
 Iguaçu Falls and Pantanal are two of most spectacular nature reserves found within Brazil's borders - as a visual feast they will provide you with memories to treasure for a lifetime.